Wireless Modes and Channels

 For most environments, you must support legacy wireless devices that do not support newer standards.
 Because of this, we recommend that you configure your WatchGuard AP device to use mixed protocol modes.

 If you choose a wireless mode that supports more than one 802.11 standard, the overall performance can be impacted.
-This is in part because of backward compatibility requirement when devices that use slower modes are connected.
+This is in part because of backward compatibility requirements when devices that use slower modes are connected.
 The slower devices often use more of the available throughput because it can take much longer to send or receive the same amount of data to those devices.

 The 5GHz band is less congested and provides faster data rates than 2.4GHz, but it also has less range than 2.4GHz.